 What If I Am a Single Parent & Expecting a Baby?

 If you are a single parent and expecting a baby, your planning doesn’t really need to change.
 You’ll still want to budget carefully and save as much as possibly can, you can still consider baby loans, or be eligible for government support.
 Some other things to consider with you are a single parent-to-be include:

 - Is there a program you can enrol in where you can be cared for? – Midwifery programs are an excellent place to start, they are usually free and you have a support group and midwife on call throughout your pregnancy and birth as well as care in your home for up to six weeks after the baby is born.

 Ask your GP to refer you to a midwifery clinic the earlier the better as often these groups are in high demand and book up quickly (they start taking placements as early as 8-12 weeks pregnant).

-- Are you going private, public hospital or enrol in a midwife program?
+- Are you going to a private or public hospital or do you plan to enrol in a midwife program?

 - How much are scans and blood tests going to cost you?

 - Extra savings for after the baby arrives.

 Here are some other budgeting tips for your new family: